Open Data Hub logo

 5. Optional: Specifies the requested accelerators for the Ray cluster (in this example, 1 NVIDIA GPU).
 If no accelerators are required, set the value to 0 or omit the line.
 Note: To specify the requested accelerators for the Ray cluster, use the worker_extended_resource_requests parameter instead of the deprecated num_gpus parameter.
 For more details, see the CodeFlare SDK documentation.

 6. Specifies the location of the Ray cluster image.
-The default Ray image is an AMD64 image, which might not work on other architectures.
+If you omit this line, one of the default CUDA-compatible Ray cluster images is used, based on the Python version detected in the workbench.
+The default Ray images are AMD64 images, which might not work on other architectures.
 If you are running this code in a disconnected environment, replace the default value with the location for your environment.

 7. Specifies the local queue to which the Ray cluster will be submitted.
 If a default local queue is configured, you can omit this line.